Met4FoF/agentMET4FOF/README.md

-# agentMet4FoF
+# agentMet4FoF Code
-Metrological Agent-based system (UCAM-Met4FoF project)
+This repository contains the code for Metrological Agent-based system (UCAM-Met4FoF project)

-##About
+About
+---
-*How can metrological input be incorporated into an agent-based system for future manufacturing?
+ - How can metrological input be incorporated into an agent-based system for future manufacturing?
-*Includes agent-based simulation and implementation
+ - Includes agent-based simulation and implementation